EricSvebakk/EricSvebakk/README.md

 Here's some notable things about me:
 - I am currently studying a masters in Informatics: Programming and System Architecture, at the University of Oslo
-- My current favourite project is my [IFI subject overview](https://ericsvebakk.github.io/Projects/) <3
+- My current favourite project is my [IFI subject overview site](https://ericsvebakk.github.io/Projects/) <3
 - My current favourite programming language is Kotlin!

 <br>